Russell-Wilson/CoinmarketcapAPI/README.md

 # Coinmarketcap API
-Demonstration API connection to CoinMarketCap (https://pro.coinmarketcap.com)
+Demonstration API connection to CoinMarketCap (https://pro.coinmarketcap.com).

+Collect the first 5000 listings on CoinMarketCap based on their ID tag and exports to a csv file.

 **Setup**
 1. Create a CoinMarketCap api account.